NicholasMurray/javascript-accessibility-podcast/README.md

 12. Accessibility can’t fall on one person’s shoulders.
 It’s a collective involvement throughout your organisation and projects.
 Do you agree?
  * Nicholas, Gareth
+   - #### Yes, accessibly is for everyone to consider.
+The more people who are aware of its importance the more it would become a normality to consider it in day to day work.
+   - #### From designers to developers, everyone has an input into moving towards a more accessible web, whether that entails colour contrast issues for designers to resolve or giving your application more context for disabled users so they can better understand the applications intentions.

 ## Example of sites with great accessibility
  - https://www.citizensadvice.org.uk